 The fourth and last Director-General of New Netherland was the somewhat notorious Peter Stuyvesant (c.1612-1672).
 A former soldier, he had served as governor of the Dutch Caribbean Island of Curacao, where he lost his right leg.
-The injury left him with the unfortunate nicknames of "Peg Leg Pete" and "Old Silver Nails" from the stick of wood studded with silver nails that formed his artificial limb.
+The injury left him with the unfortunate nicknames of "Peg Leg Pete" and "Old Silver Nails" from the wooden stick studded with silver nails that formed his artificial limb.
 The ill-fitting prosthesis may have been the reason for his reputed ill-tempered manner and autocratic style.

 First Settlement at Bergen Square

-On January 30, 1658, at Fort Amsterdam, Stuyvesant met with Native American chiefs from across the Hudson River for the repurchase of the western shore, that is "all the lands between the Hackensack and North (Hudson) rivers from Weehawken and Secaucus to the Kill van Kull" (Lovero, p.
+On January 30, 1658, at Fort Amsterdam, Stuyvesant met with Native American chiefs from across the Hudson River for the repurchase of the western shore, that is, "all the lands between the Hackensack and North (Hudson) rivers from Weehawken and Secaucus to the Kill van Kull" (Lovero, p.
 12).
-This paved the way for him to authorize the founding of Bergen in 1660, a major impetus for Jersey City's future development.
+This paved the way for him to authorize the founding of Bergen in 1660, an impetus for Jersey City's future development.
 The town was built behind a square wooden palisade as a defensive measure for protection against Native Americans.

 Four years later, Stuyvesant tried to defend New Netherland from takeover by England.
 King Charles II and his brother James, the Duke of York, wanted to close the geographic gap in their control of the northeast coast of America.
 An Anglo-Dutch rivalry had developed over the slave trade and the availability of cheaper goods from the West Indies.
-The end of New Netherland would potentially affect eliminate the illicit trade between the Dutch and England's southern colonies.
+The end of New Netherland would potentially eliminate illicit trade between the Dutch and England's southern colonies.

 The Duke of York sent Colonel Richard Nichols with four ships and 400 soldiers to take over the Dutch colony.
 Nichols first went to Boston for additional recruits.
 When the English naval fleet took their position at the entrance of the New Amsterdam harbor on August 27, 1664, Nichols sent notice to Stuyvesant to surrender.
 Stuyvesant tried but could not rally support among the settlers to defend the colony.
-Rather, the settlers and his council offered no resistance and advised him to surrender.
+The settlers and his council offered no resistance and advised surrender.
 After years of discontent with Dutch rule and Native American warfare, the colonists held back while the English claimed control of the colony.
 Stuyvesant surrendered to the English, and the Dutch agreed to a peace treaty in 1667.

 Stuyvesant's Portrait Sculpture

-When completed, the monument was placed at an angle to the entrance of Public School No. 11 facing Bergen Avenue.
+When completed, the monument was placed at an angle to the entrance of Public School, No. 11, facing Bergen Avenue.
 On October 18, 1913, a parade, starting from the Carteret Club (Bergen Avenue and Mercer Street,) marched towards a waiting crowd of 5,000 viewers, who had gathered for the unveiling by Daniel Van Winkle, president of the Hudson County Historical Society.
 Among the dignitaries in attendance were Acting New Jersey Governor James F. Fielder, who addressed the audience, Mayor Mark Fagan, and City Commissioners A. Harry Moore, James J. Ferris, and Frank Hague.

 Rhind's other notable works are the bronze figures for the Grand Army of the Republic Memorial (Washington, DC), George Washington (Washington Park, Newark, NJ), Philip Schuyler (Albany, NY), and bronze south doors at historic Trinity Church, (New York City).
 Rhind's design for a monument in front of City Hall in Jersey City had been bypassed by the selection committee.